Home

-Investments that promise ultra-high returns tend to be riskier, leading to losses that may exceed your risk tolerance.
-Risk management is key to portfolio management.
+Investments that promise ultra-high returns tend to come with higher risk, potentially causing losses beyond your risk tolerance.
+Effective risk management is therefore fundamental to a solid portfolio strategy.
 Your goal as an investor should be to manage risk prudently and not eliminate it entirely.

-Risk is about uncertainty.
-The higher the risk, the lower the certainty of the promised return.
+Risk is fundamentally about uncertainty.
+The higher the risk, the lower the certainty of achieving the expected return.
+Investors must always weigh potential risk against potential reward in any decision.

-Risks fall into many categories and the below are by no means comprehensive.
-Some risks affect the entire market.
+Risks fall into many categories and the list below is by no means comprehensive.
+Some broad risks affect the entire market.

-Market risk is the possibility of loss due to factors that affect the performance of financial markets, such as a drop in investor confidence.
+Market risk is the possibility of loss due to factors that affect the overall financial market performance (for example, a sudden drop in investor confidence).

 Interest rate risk is the possibility that a change in interest rates would reduce the value of bonds or other fixed-rate investments.

-Event risk is the possibility of loss due to unforeseen occurrences such as war or natural disasters.
+Event risk is the possibility of loss due to unforeseen events, such as war or natural disasters.

-Other risks are specific to a firm, sector, or product.
+Other risks are specific to a particular company, sector, or product.

-Credit risk is the possibility that an entity is unable to meet its obligations when due.
+Credit risk is the possibility that a borrower or counterparty cannot meet their financial obligations when due.

-Legal risk includes the possibility of loss due to a legal action.
+Legal risk is the possibility of financial loss due to legal actions, such as lawsuits or regulatory penalties.

-Prepayment risk is the possibility of reduced returns on bonds or loans due to a borrower prepayment or bonds being called.
+Prepayment risk is the possibility of reduced returns on bonds or loans if the borrower repays early or the bond is called before maturity.

-The list of risks is indefinite, and the risk factors depend on your exposure to specific industries, companies, products, and geographies.
+The list of risks is virtually endless, and the relevant risk factors depend on your exposure to specific industries, companies, asset classes, and geographies.

-While risk management is a complex task, it consists of four basic steps:
+While risk management is a complex endeavor, it consists of four basic steps:

 Understand

-The first step in risk management is understanding the risks—external and internal—to which your investment portfolio is exposed.
-Some risks apply to all investors, while others relate to where your capital is deployed.
-It is also important to understand the investor risk tolerance level (i.e., willingness and ability to take risk) and manage the portfolio accordingly.
+The first step in risk management is to understand the risks, both external and internal, to which your investment portfolio is exposed.
+Some risks apply to all investors, while others are specific to where and how your capital is deployed.
+It is also important to understand your personal risk tolerance level (i.e., your willingness and financial ability to take on risk) and manage the portfolio accordingly.

 Monitor

 The next step is to identify the data pertaining to the key sources of risk.
 This could be publicly available economic data or a private database by a commercial enterprise.
-Some data may need to be estimated based on expert opinion.
+In some cases, certain data must be estimated based on expert opinion.

 Measure

-The data must be synthesized to give an ongoing, quantitative assessment of how key risks in a portfolio are developing, and whether they are within acceptable limits.
-This may include calculating and updating prices for illiquid assets where the market price is not available.
-The estimated risk level should be measured against the investor risk appetite and rebalancing might be necessary when this is exceeded.
+The collected data must then be measured and synthesized into an ongoing quantitative assessment of how the portfolio’s key risks are evolving, and whether they remain within acceptable limits.
+This may include periodically estimating prices for illiquid holdings, where no market price is available.
+The calculated risk levels should be evaluated against the investor’s risk appetite, with rebalancing undertaken if the risk exceeds that appetite.

 Hedging

-Certain risks can be reduced through hedging instruments (e.g., covering a long position with a short position, buying put options to limit the downside of holding a stock, converting a floating rate loan to fixed rate loan through an interest rate swap, using currency options and forwards to mitigate exposure to foreign currencies, etc.).
-However, the cost of hedging may reduce returns and the risk manager must evaluate an optimal strategy carefully.
+Certain risks can be mitigated through hedging instruments (for example, offsetting a long position with a short position, buying put options to limit the downside of holding a stock, converting a floating-rate loan to fixed-rate loan through an interest rate swap, using currency options and forwards to mitigate exposure to foreign currencies).
+However, hedging is not free.
+Its cost can lower returns, therefore the risk manager must carefully evaluate and choose an optimal hedging strategy.

 Conclusion